RobertTalbert/discretecs/Video/scripts-module-2.md

 There exists x such that R(x), is TRUE this time because it is true that there exists at least one string that has a positive length.
 For example, the word "logic" has a positive length.
 But, the statement there exists x such that S(x), is false because there does not exist even one real number whose absolute value is negative.

 Here's a table summarizing what we've found in these examples.
-This brings up an important concept: Since qua
+This brings up an important concept: Since quantified predicates are propositions, we can negate them.
+Remember the negation of a proposition P, which we write using this symbol and say "not P", is the proposition with opposite truth values from P.

+Take a look at the universally quantified predicates that were false.
+How did we know they were false?
+For example, why was "for all strings x, the length of x is pos

 ## 2.10

 ## 2.11
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYwNTcwMTE0NSwtNDUyNjEzMjI0LDE0MT
-MyMzQ1MDQsLTE5NDA5MzI3NCwtMjAxOTQ4ODExOSwtMTQ1OTEy
-MzAwNywtNTMyOTk5Njc5XX0=
+eyJoaXN0b3J5IjpbNTM5Mzk5ODY3LC00NTI2MTMyMjQsMTQxMz
+IzNDUwNCwtMTk0MDkzMjc0LC0yMDE5NDg4MTE5LC0xNDU5MTIz
+MDA3LC01MzI5OTk2NzldfQ==
 -->